 Written by Attorney Curtis Lee.

-One of the most important factors in determining your credit score is your ability to make debt payments on time.
-So if you’re facing the prospect of a late payment with your credit card company, it’s understandable for you to worry about the consequences.
+Making your debt payments on time is one of the most important factors that determines your credit score.
+So if you’re facing a late payment with your credit card company, it’s understandable for you to worry about the consequences.

-The good news is that as long as you don’t make a habit of making late credit card payments, having a single late credit card payment won’t have a significant negative effect.
-But depending on how late the payment is or how often it occurs, you can expect your bank account or credit score to take a hit.
+You can expect your credit score to take a hit, but how much it moves will depend on how late the payment is and how often you make late credit card payments.
+The good news is that as long as you don’t make a habit of making late payments, having a single late credit card payment won’t have a significant negative effect.
 This article will cover the effects of making a late payment, how to contact your credit card company to address late payments, and how they will impact your credit.

-Making a credit card payment late comes with potential consequences.
+Making a late payment often comes with consequences.
 At the very least, there will likely be a late fee.
 Depending on the terms of your credit card agreement, this can be anywhere from $25 to $40.
 There could also be a penalty APR.
-This is where your credit card’s interest rate goes up for a period of time until the credit card company is convinced you can make on-time payments again.
-If you’re not paying any interest when you make a late credit card payment, it’s possible for your introductory 0% interest rate to get canceled.
+This means your credit card’s interest rate goes up for a period of time until the credit card company is convinced you can make on-time payments again.

 Finally, the late payment could get reported to the major credit bureaus: TransUnion, Experian, and Equifax.
 This could hurt your FICO score and negatively affect your credit history.
 But the exact consequences of a late credit card payment will depend largely on how late you make the payment.

-If You Made Your Payment Less Than 30 Days Past Due…
+If Your Payment Is Less Than 30 Days Past Due…

 You may also face a higher interest rate.
 Credit card companies will sometimes charge a penalty interest rate for late payments, which can be as high as 30%.
 They may apply this penalty APR to future purchases as well as your current balance.

 If you make six months of on-time payments, your credit card interest rate should go back to its normal rate for any outstanding credit card debt.
-It’s possible that your credit card company may continue applying the penalty interest rate on future purchases per the terms of your credit card agreement, but sometimes they’ll agree to apply your normal rate to future purchases if you ask them to.
+Your credit card company may continue applying the penalty interest rate on future purchases per the terms of your credit card agreement, but sometimes they’ll agree to apply your normal rate to future purchases if you ask them.

 Keep in mind that any of the above consequences can occur if you’re just one day late with your credit card payment.
 So even though you don’t need to worry about a hit to your credit history for a late payment, you still need to worry about potential late fees and a penalty APR.

-If You Made The Payment More Than 30 Days After Its Due Date…
+If Your Payment Is More Than 30 Days Past Due…

 Contact the Credit Card Company Immediately

-The moment you learn that you missed a payment, make at least the minimum monthly payment if at all possible.
-Also, pay the late fee if possible.
-And if you can afford it, pay off your entire balance.
-The next thing you want to do is call your credit company and ask to discuss your late payment.
-If this is your first late payment or you otherwise have a good payment history with your credit card company, let them know.
-Also, bring to their attention that your account is now up to date and paid in full (if applicable).
+The moment you learn that you missed a payment, make at least the minimum monthly payment and pay the late fee, if possible.
+If you can afford it, pay off your entire existing balance.
+Then call your credit company and ask to discuss your late payment.
+If this is your first time paying late or you otherwise have a good payment history with your credit card company, let them know.
+They’re more likely to work with you on the matter.
+Also, tell them your account is now up to date and paid in full (if applicable).

-By asking nicely and reminding them that you have a good credit history, it’s common for credit card companies to agree to refund the late fee.
-They’re not required to do this, but they may do so as a gesture of goodwill or simply becuase they recognize how easy it is for you to use a competitor’s credit card.
+If you ask nicely and remind the account representative that you have a good credit history, it’s common for credit card companies to agree to refund the late fee.
+They’re not required to do this, but they may do so as a gesture of goodwill or because they want to retain you as a customer.
 It’s also good to be familiar with the terms of your card.
 Some credit card companies are required to waive the first late fee per the terms of the credit card agreement.
 For example, one of the benefits of Discover Card is that they’ll forgive the first late payment and not charge a late payment fee.

 If you’ve also been hit with a penalty interest rate, you can ask that it be reset to its original level.
 As with the late fee refund, the credit card company has discretion as to whether or not they’ll grant this request.
 Sometimes they’ll agree to do it, but only after you make several on-time payments first.
-The above advice normally works if you have a great payment history with the credit card lender.
-If you’ve already made a late payment or two in the past year or so, it’s far less likely they’ll agree to waive the late fee or reset your penalty interest rate.
+This normally works if you have a great payment history with the credit card lender.
+If you’ve already made a late payment or two in the past year or so, they’re less likely to agree to waive the late fee or reset your penalty interest rate.

-Sometimes perfect credit card customers will make a late payment for reasons unrelated to their ability to handle finances.
+Sometimes perfect credit card customers make late payments for reasons unrelated to their ability to handle personal finances.
 For instance, the credit card customer may never get the bill because the U.S. Postal Service didn’t forward it correctly during an address change.
-If a comparable situation applies to you, explain it to your credit card company.
+You can always explain such situations to your credit card company.